Positively Mindful

 When people feel vulnerable the psyche creates a protector using our powerful EMOTIONS.
 Sometimes this gets out of hand and it becomes a sabotaging ‘panicked protector’ which inhibits rational thinking to prioritize the immediate safety and survival of the organism.

 In order for the panicked protector to calm down and allow a rational discussion, it must first feel a sense of safety.
-This is achieved by giving the vulnerable person space to share and be appreciated and acknowledged, feelings to be validated, respected and recognised before problem-solving or reconnection can happen.
+This is achieved by giving the vulnerable person Space to share and be Acknowledged and appreciated, Feelings to be validated, Empathic exploration to be encouraged and finally a sense of Respect and recognition for our efforts and achievements.
+This helps us to feel seen and understood, which is very helpful before problem-solving or reconnection can happen.

-I do this when dealing with any vulnerable moment in a relationship that I care for.
-It helps us feel heard, understood and loved.
-Then we can calm down and communicate openly and honestly.
-This can also be done SOLO as part of a therapeutic technique called Voice Dialogues (talking to yourself).
+I try and do this when dealing with any vulnerable moment in a relationship that I care for.
+It helps us to communicate openly and honestly,.
+In order to do it it is important I practice doing it form myself, so that I have the inner space to offer to others.
+This SOLO practice is described later, as part of a therapeutic technique called Voice Dialogues (talking to yourself).
 See the bottom of this sheet for more information.

-Make it a habit to change your self-talk and your communication with others using
+First I'll layout the model.
+Make it a habit to change your self-talk and your communication with others using:

 SAFER communication:

 S: Space: Make space to slow down your speech and breath and listen fully to the other (or to yourself).
 Sharing openly won’t happen without making space for it.
 Practice mindful listening (80% of attention on them, 20% on your body and breath), no interruption).
 Fully allow space for anything that arises, whether it is emotional, challenging, repetitive, loud or quiet.
-For solo work, I give myself about 3 minutes to be heard.
+I also find it helpful to set some time boundaries at the start.
+If at any time during listening you realise you're out of space, interrupt and offer reflection.
+Roughly we don't want to exceed 3 minute chunks of talking, because it becomes hard to hold more.
 Key phrases here:

 1. “I’m open if you would like to share”